 13 Things to Consider When Refinancing Your Mortgage

 Refinancing your mortgage can be a way to lower your monthly payments and save money over the life of your home loan.
 However, refinancing a home isn’t the right choice for every homeowner, as it doesn’t always lead to lower interest rates or reduced housing expenses.
-If you are thinking about refinancing, several considerations will help you decide whether getting a new mortgage on your home is the best choice for you.
+If you’re wondering, “Should I refinance my mortgage?”, several considerations will help you decide whether getting a new mortgage on your home is the best choice for you.
 Here’s what to think about before refinancing.

 1. Why You Want to Refinance

 When you refinance a home loan, your current mortgage is paid off, and a new loan replaces it.
 Usually, the new loan offers some benefit that the previous one didn’t.
 What that benefit is depends on your specific goals and needs.
 That’s why it’s a good idea to carefully consider your reasons for refinancing before you begin the process.